zla-artcc/vatis-profiles/README.md

 **vATIS-Profile-ZLA-Static.json**: Archived, legacy static copy.
 This file will not auto-update in vATIS.

 **How to Update**: Make changes to .station files and submit pull requests.
-Do not edit vATIS profiles except for releaseSerial.
+Do not edit vATIS profiles directly.

 ## Compiler and Dev Compilers

 Compiler.py combines the stations files and outputs the non-DEV, non-static .json files listed above.
+It also automatically generates an `updateSerial`.

 DevCompiler.py compiles DEV versions of the .json files.